-Project outcome Project output Main activity clusters IP Year 1 (July 2011-June 2012) Year 2 (July 2 012-June 20 013) Year 3 (July 2013-June 2014) A.3.2.1.
+Project outcome Project output Main activity clusters IP Year 1 (July 2011-June 2012) Year 2 (July 2 012-June 2 013) Year 3 (J uly 2013-Ju ne 2014) A.3.2.1.
 Building on the findings of the value chain analysis (A.3.1.1), and to narrow down the identified supply gaps, develop at least two sector-specific BDS geared towards SME Output 3.2 A.3.2.2.
 Train trainer consultants working for local BDS providers to pilot these services in the target municipality districts Entrepreneurs at A.3.2.3.
 Monitor and evaluate the pilot community level have access to A.3.2.4.
 Based on the pilot outcome, refine the BDS business training and advisory A.3.2.5.
-Develop a lead trainer development programme to train lead trainers how to train trainers in the application of the new BDS services A.3.2.6.
+Develop a lead trainer development programme to train lead trainers how to train trainers in the application of the new BDS and advisory services A.3.2.6.
 Develop a lead trainer and trainer certification system A.3.2.7.
 Train lead trainers A.3.2.8.
-Coach the lead trainers on the job while they train trainers working for local BDS providers Inception phase A.3.2.9.
-Facilitate Refresher Training of Lead Trainers seminars to narrow down remaining performance gaps of these resource persons A.3.210 Assist these lead trainers to in turn implement Refresher Training of Trainers seminars A.3.2.11.
-Certify lead trainers and trainer that are compliant with service delivery standards Output 4.1 $A.4.1.1 \ ln line with the findings of the value chain analysis (A 3.1.1.), adapt the challenge fund approach and tools to the priority sectors$ nceptii Emerging and A.4.1.2.
-Consult with local stakeholders on the modalities for implementing the facility, including hosting arrangements, priority sectors, selection process and funding 1 established entrepreneurs A.4.1.3.
-Establish an implementation partnership agreement with a local stakeholder develop innovative A.4.1.4.
-Raise awareness about the challenge fund among district based service providers business ideas and -models A.4.1.5.
+Coach the lead trainers on the job while they train trainers working for local BDS providers A.3.2.9.
+Facilitate Refresher Training of Lead Trainers seminars to narrow down remaining performance gaps of these resource persons A.3.210 Assist these lead trainers to in turn implement Refresher Training of Trainers seminars se A.3.2.11.
+Certify lead trainers and trainer that are compliant with service delivery standards n pha A.4.1.1 In line with the findings of the value chain analysis (A 3.1.1.), adapt the challenge fund approach and tools to the priority sectors Inception phase Output 4.1 Emerging and A.4.1.2.
+Consult with local stakeholders on the modalities for implementing the facility, including hosting arrangements, priority sectors, selection process and funding 11 established A.4.1.3.
+Establish an implementation partnership agreement with a local stakeholder entrepreneurs develop A.4.1.4.
+Raise awareness about the challenge fund among district based service providers innovative business ideas A.4.1.5.
 Leverage seed funding from the project for the challenge fund by way of securing sponsorships and -models A.4.1.6.
 Issue a call for proposals in one district municipality A.4.1.7.
 Vet proposals and select high potential candidates A.4.1.8.
 Sign funding agreements and disburse the first installment A.4.1.9.
 Render technical support to local partner organizations to facilitate the implementation process A.4.1.10.
 Monitor implementation progress and evaluate challenge fund outcomes A.4.1.11.
 Replicate the process in at least one more district municipality